Glossary Terms Beginning with S

 Issue correct benefits

-Information that may be obtained from SVES includes and is not limited to all of the following:
+Information that may be obtained from SVES includes, and is not limited to, any of the following:

 Social Security and SSI benefit information from the Beneficiary and Earnings Data Exchange (BENDEX) or State Data Exchange (SDX).